BioinfoUNIBA/REDInet/README.md

 A) <output_files_prefix>.feature_vectors.tsv: Tabular file containing features vectors of sites with complete intervals (no missing values) satisfying the selected filters.

 B) <output_files_prefix>.predictions.tsv: Tabular file with the predictions made by REDInet selected model (by default it uses the REDIportal model) on the extracted features vectors.
-Each row contains the prediction at a per-site level and has 11 columns:
+Each row contains the prediction at a per-site level and has 12 columns:

+     region	position	Strand	FreqAGrna	[A,C,G,T]	start	stop	int_len	TabixLen	snp_proba	ed_proba	y_hat
      1) region ------> the Genomic Region of the query site
      2) position ----> the Genomic Position of the query site
      3) Strand ------> the transcript Strand infered by REDItools
      4) FreqAGrna ---> the AG substitution frequency computed by REDItools
+     5) [A,C,G,T] ---> the REDItools pilepup vector (count of aligned A,C,G and T bases on the query site)
-     5) Start -------> the start position of the 101 nt-long interval used to perform the REDInet prediction
+     6) Start -------> the start position of the 101 nt-long interval used to perform the REDInet prediction
-     6) Stop --------> the stop position of the 101 nt-long interval used to perform the REDInet prediction
+     7) Stop --------> the stop position of the 101 nt-long interval used to perform the REDInet prediction
-     7) int_len -----> the expected length of the interval
+     8) int_len -----> the length of the interval used for the inference on the query site
-     8) TabixLen ----> the actual length of the extracted interval from the tabix indexed REDItools outTable
+     9) TabixLen ----> the length of the extracted interval from the tabix indexed REDItools outTable before the imputation (when the imputation of missing values is activated, the difference between this value and the previous column, indicate the number of imputed positions for the current interval and query site)
-     9) snp_proba ---> Probability for the current site being a SNP (negative class)
+     10) snp_proba ---> Probability for the current site being a SNP (negative class)
-     10) ed_proba ---> Probability for the current site being an Editing Site (positive class)
+     11) ed_proba ---> Probability for the current site being an Editing Site (positive class)
-     11) y_hat  -----> Output class computed via softmax function on SNP/Editing probabilities.
+     12) y_hat  -----> Output class computed via softmax function on SNP/Editing probabilities.
 0: Predicted SNP / 1: Predicted Editing Site

 C) <output_files_prefix>.REDInet_ligth_ver_parameters.tsv: a log file storing the used options and other information about the performed computation.